Skip to Main content Open mobile menu Close mobile menu

 For more than a decade, a U-M team helped develop the scientific payload aboard Solar Orbiter.
 Join them on launch night.

-The post Launching Solar Orbiter appeared first on Engineering Research News.
+The post Launching Solar Orbiter appeared first on Michigan Engineering News.

 4. ‘It’s like you have a hand again’